Kachi lodge Uyuni Bolivia tour

 – Full board including snacks, picnics during visits, water, tea, coffee, house wines and spirits.

 – Visits and activities with private guide and car.
-One private English/Spanish speaking guide per dome for the lenght of the stay (Other languages on request).
+One private English/Spanish speaking guide per dome for the length of the stay (Other languages on request).

 – Round trip transfer from Uyuni airport.